Accessibility Statement

 (b) Disproportionate burden

-(c) The content is not within the scope of the accessibility regulations
+(c) Content not within the scope of the regulations

 Maps

-The interactive map on our 'Contact' page is exempt from the regulations, but we provide the address details in text format alongside it.
+The interactive map on the Contact page is exempt from the regulations.
+A full postal address is provided in text form alongside the map.

 Preparation of this accessibility statement